Paul N. Reinsch, Ph.D.

-Paul has taught courses in film history (US and international), film theory, genre
+Paul has taught courses on adaptation and intertextuality, film history (US and international),

 PhD in Critical Studies, University of Southern California